Fundamentals of EKS Logging

 Query what actions were performed by the “kubernetes-admin” RBAC user

-Following on from the above, investigating exactly what actions were performed by this privileged user in the EKS cluster is useful for securing a cluster.
+Following on from the above, investigating exactly what actions were performed by this privileged user in

 fields @logStream, @timestamp, @message